AlexKCheung/CodePath-SITE-Prework/README.md

 # Pre-work - *Memory Game*

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a Light & Sound Memory game to apply for CodePath's internship Program.

 Submitted by: **Alex Cheung**